arockiyastephenl/Care-commerce-docs/docs/ONDCAPI/InitAPI.md

 ## On_Init API:

-OnInit API is the response for the Init API, which has the status of the Seller’s Approval for the Order.
+OnInit API is the response for the Init API, which has the status of the Seller's Approval for the Order.

-Once the Init API is invoked for the Order Creation as a Send request , OnInit API sends the response of the seller’s approval for acceptance or rejection of the order.
+Once the Init API is invoked for the Order Creation as a Send request , OnInit API sends the response of the seller's approval for acceptance or rejection of the order.
 An order shall be automatically rejected if the seller does not act within the predefined time frame for approval by the seller or the same happen if the seller manually rejects the order request.

-If the seller accepts the buyer’s Order request from Init API,Buy may have a status of Order acceptance.
+If the seller accepts the buyer's Order request from Init API,Buy may have a status of Order acceptance.

-No Response by Seller - Order Auto Rejected
-Seller accepts Order - Order Acceptance Status
-Seller rejects Order - Order Rejection Status
+No Response by Seller - Order Auto Rejected Seller accepts Order - Order Acceptance Status Seller rejects Order - Order Rejection Status

 ```bash
 Method:               POST